TeYuanLiu/teyuanliu.github.io/content/blog/system-design.md

 -   Availability
     -   What is the service uptime requirement?
 -   Reliability
-    -   What is the data consistency requirement?
     -   What is the fault tolerance requirement?
+    -   What is the data durability requirement?

 ## Layout